ubeccommon/ubec_interface/static/docs/guides/bioregion-guide.md

 ## Next Steps

-### If Joining an Existing Bioregion
+### Joining an Existing Bioregion

-1. ☑️ Find bioregions in your area using the UBEC map
+1. ☑️ Find bioregions in your area using the [UBEC Bioregional Mapping Service](https://mapservice.ubec.network/application)
 2. ☑️ Connect with local Community Activators
 3. ☑️ Choose your participation role
 4. ☑️ Complete role-specific onboarding